miriam-lau/Full_Stack_Project/README.md

 #### Pantry Items & Reminders
 - Users can add, update and delete pantry items.
 Pantry items are organized by category.
 - Users can add and delete reminders.
 Reminders are organized by due date.
-- Recipes that have a "date to make" are also listed in the Reminder section.

 ![pantry page](./docs/pantry1.png)